Internet-Draft Enhanced VPN Framework June 2024

 5.4.
 Control Plane

-The control plane of NRP-based enhanced VPNs would likely be based on a hybrid control mechanism that takes advantage of a logically centralized controller for on-demand provisioning and global optimization, whilst still relying on a distributed control plane to provide scalability, high reliability, fast reaction, automatic failure recovery, etc. Extension to and optimization of the centralized and distributed control plane is needed to support the enhanced properties of an NRP-based enhanced VPN.
+The control plane of NRP-based enhanced VPNs is likely be based on a hybrid control mechanism that takes advantage of a logically centralized controller for on-demand provisioning and global optimization, whilst still relying on a distributed control plane to provide scalability, high reliability, fast reaction, automatic failure recovery, etc. Extension to and optimization of the centralized and distributed control plane is needed to support the enhanced properties of an NRP-based enhanced VPN.

 As described in Section 4, the enhanced VPN control plane needs to provide the following functions: